Jiraphat-code/Movemate-AI-Physical-Therapy-Coach/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
 4. Push to the branch (`git push origin feature/AmazingFeature`).
 5. Open a Pull Request.

-## 📄 License

-This project is licensed under the [Your License Type, e.g., MIT License] - see the `LICENSE` file for details.

 ## ✉️ Contact